Years in the making: new polio vaccine approved for emergency use

 In November 2020, during an undoubtedly heavy year for global health, PATH and partners celebrated a bright spot when nOPV2 became the first vaccine to receive an Emergency Use Listing by the World Health Organization (WHO)—just before COVID-19 vaccines began gaining the same approvals and brought this technical regulatory procedure to major news headlines.

 The need for innovation will continue until the world is finally free from the threat of polio.
-Vaccines bring us closer—and we hope these novel vaccines bring us closer, faster.
+Vaccines bring us closer—and we’re working to ensure that these novel vaccines bring us closer, faster.